lmathon/eDNA--benchmark_pipelines/README.md

 For each step, all the programs are compared, while the start and the end of the pipeline are standardized with a reference pipeline ([obitools_reference](obitools_reference/total_obitools.sh)).
 This pipeline is based on [Obitools](https://git.metabarcoding.org/obitools/obitools/wikis/home), a set of python programs designed to analyse Next Generation Sequencer outputs (illumina) in the context of DNA Metabarcoding.

 The optimal pipeline obtained will be again compared to existant complete pipelines (QIIME2 and BARQUE).

+The comparison is made on simulated data, to be able to assess the performance of each program to retrieve the samples taxonomic composition.
+The comparison is also verified on a real dataset, composed of samples from Banyuls reserve, France.

 # Dependencies